Exclusive insights for deep thinkers

 A compelling story connects with you and stays with you long after you’ve consumed the narrative.
 I love stories that are timeless and timely in their message and at heart, offer deeper meaning and bring people together.

 An example of an engaging story I still remember is the one of The Angry Man; a story that my parents shared with me when I was younger.
-It’s a tale of someone that used to be a familiar face in their neighborhood, his inexplicable behavior serving as a poignant reminder that we can never fully grasp the entirety of someones life journey.
+It’s a tale of someone who used to be a familiar face in their neighborhood, his inexplicable behavior is a poignant reminder that context is crucial, and that merely paying attention to isolated actions can never bring us to a reasonable level of understanding.

-I have learned a lot by immersing myself in narratives like these, allowing me to explore the depths of human consciousness and gain a better understanding of both myself and the world around me.
-Great storytelling puts you in other people’s shoes for a moment, and through stories we are reminded that we are living out a universal passage that humankind has been enacting for hundreds of thousands of years.
+Therefore, I have learned a lot by immersing myself in narratives like these, allowing me to explore the depths of human consciousness and gain a better understanding of both myself and the world around me.

 The memories of our time